mblenczewski/libecs/README.md

-# ecs
+# libecs
-An Entity Component System written in C
+An archetypal Entity Component System library written in C11.